 Exactly what do we get from the county’s share of your

 First, it helps to know that Collin County claims about a dime of every property tax dollar collected within its boundaries.
-In Plano, for example, a $245,072 home would draw $5,508 in annual taxes for 2012.
+In Plano, for example, a $317,599 home (the average taxabale home value in the county) would draw $6,319.59 in annual taxes for 2016.

-And after annual city, school and community college levies are taken out, the county’s portion of local property tax dollars comes to $588 – about $49 a month, or 10% of that same levy’s total.
+And after annual city, school and community college levies are taken out, the county’s portion of local property tax dollars comes to $628.77 – about $52 a month, or 10% of your entire property tax.
 So, for the price of Internet service or a mobile phone calling plan, what follows is a basic tally of how the money is spent:

-More than half of it will pay for public safety and the county’s legal system – about $70 million – a substantial part (53%) of the county’s operating budget for government services:
+More than half of it will pay for public safety and the county’s legal system, a substantial part (53%) of the county’s operating budget for government services:

-Criminal District Attorney’s office of 117 prosecutors, investigators and support staff filed more than more than 7,900 misdemeanor and 3,177 felony cases last year.
+Criminal District Attorney’s office of 129 prosecutors, investigators and support staff will file more than more than 7,900 misdemeanor and 3,100 felony cases.

 - Nine state